 The value of k.
 Stronger values result if faster motion of the coordinate, along more biased pathways.

-• stoppingValue - Value beyong which the reference value is not updated decreasing - Should the variable decrease over time?

-[decimal, context: abmd]
+• stoppingValue - Value beyong which the reference value is not updated [decimal, context: abmd]

-This sets the value of $\xi^{\text{stop}}$ .
+This sets the value of ξ^{stop} .
 It is useful to prevent the variable from reaching unrealistic values after the relevant range has been covered.